A New Modified Newton-Type Iteration Method for Solving Generalized Absolute Value Equations

 which can be regarded as a generalized shift-splitting \cite{SS}.
 Then we can obtain another way to choose $H(x)$ and $G(x)$:

-and establish a new modified Newton-type (NMN) iterative scheme to solve the GAVE \eqref{1.1}:
+and establish a shift splitting modified Newton-type (SSMN) iterative scheme to solve the GAVE \eqref{1.1}:

-By comparison with the MN iteration, although the coefficient matrix of the NMN iteration is unchanged, the scheme of the NMN iteration is more balanced because the shift-splitting is more reasonable than regularized splitting \cite{SS}.
+In comparison with the MN iteration, the coefficient matrix is unchanged, so the SSMN iteration can preserve the advantages of the MN iteration.
+Moreover, from \cite{SS} we know that, the shift-splitting has a better convergence behavior than regularized splitting because the former is more balanced.